 The first LNG cargo departed Barrow Island on 21 March 2016 and domestic gas supply to the Western Australian market commenced in December 2016.

-Through the Gorgon Stage 2 and Jansz-Io Compression projects, additional wells and subsea infrastructure will be added to the existing Gorgon and Jansz-Io gas fields to maintain future gas supply to the three existing LNG trains.
-This was always envisaged as part of the original field development plans.
-Australian contractors and suppliers are encouraged to learn more about opportunities on Gorgon Stage Two and Jansz-Io Compression (JIC) by visiting ProjectConnect and ICN Gateway.
+Through the Gorgon Stage 2 and Jansz-Io Compression projects, additional wells and subsea infrastructure will be added to the Gorgon and Jansz-Io gas fields to maintain future gas supply to the three existing LNG trains and domestic gas plant.
+This was always envisaged as part of the original Gorgon development plans.
+Australian contractors and suppliers are encouraged to learn more about opportunities on Gorgon Stage 2 and Jansz-Io Compression (JIC) by visiting ICN Gateway.

 The Gorgon Project is operated by Chevron Australia and is a joint venture of the Australian subsidiaries of Chevron (47.3 percent), ExxonMobil (25 percent), Shell (25 percent), Osaka Gas (1.25 percent), Tokyo Gas (1 percent) and JERA (0.417 percent).